Bounding the QCD Equation of State with the Lattice: Introduction

 In this paper we argue that one more constraint (or family of constraints) can be added to this list of bounds on the dense QCD EOS.
 While lattice QCD cannot compute the EOS for the physical combination of chemical potentials, \textsl{phase-quenched} lattice QCD is free of sign problems.
 The pressure as a function of chemical potentials, calculated using phase quenching, $\PPQ(\mu_q)$, is a \textsl{strict upper bound} on the true pressure at the same values of quark chemical potentials: $\PPQ(\mu_q) \geq P(\mu_q)$.
-The lattice could provide $\PPQ$ at a series of $\mu_q$ values, providing a family of constraints on the true pressure.
-Such a strict upper bound could be a useful piece of information in constraining the neutron star EOS.
-Moreover, it could provide the \textsl{only} information we have about the EOS in a range of densities above those achieved in neutron star mergers but below those where perturbation theory is reliable.
+This fact was established by Cohen in Ref.~\cite{Cohen:2003ut}, who used it to show how the case of an isospin chemical potential -- opposite up and down quark chemical potentials -- can be used to bound the more physically interesting case of equal up and down quark chemical potentials.
+Unfortunately, the combination of chemical potentials relevant for neutron stars is rather different: the down and strange chemical potentials should be equal $\mu_d = \mu_s$, while the up-quark chemical potential is somewhat smaller to accommodate charge neutrality, $\mu_u < \mu_d$.
+Bounding the equation of state for this combination of chemical potentials starting from lattice results for isospin chemical potentials requires the use of additional inequalities \cite{Lee:2004hc}, as recently explored by Fujimoto and Reddy \cite{Fujimoto:2023unl}.

-The fact that phase-quenched lattice QCD provides such bounds is easy to prove and is known to at least some portion of the community.
-Nevertheless, to our knowledge it has not yet been exploited to constrain the QCD EOS applied to neutron stars.
-Also, we show here that, while at low densities this constraint is likely to be very loose, at high densities it should become ever sharper.
-In fact, we will demonstrate that, in the perturbative region, the difference $\frac{\PPQ(\mu_q) - P(\mu_q)}{P(\mu_q)}$ is of order $\alphas^3$.
-Furthermore, at this order the difference arises from a \textsl{single} Feynman diagram, which we identify. \footnote{Two diagrams if one considers the two directions which fermion arrows in a loop can point to represent distinct diagrams.}
+We argue here that the most effective way to use the lattice to bound the neutron-star equation of state is to perform new phase-quenched lattice simulations using the physical combination of up, down, and strange quark chemical potentials.
+Unlike an isospin chemical potential, the phase-quenched version of such a combination represents a completely unphysical system.
+But we expect that it will present the tightest bounds on the physical equation of state.
+In particular, we show here that, while at low densities the constraint is likely to be very loose, at high densities it should become ever sharper.
+In fact, we will demonstrate that, in the perturbative region, the relative difference $\frac{\PPQ(\mu_q) - P(\mu_q)}{P(\mu_q)}$ is of order $\alphas^3$.
+Furthermore, at this order in the coupling expansion, the difference arises from a \textsl{single} Feynman diagram, which we identify. \footnote{Two diagrams if one considers the two directions which fermion arrows in a loop can point to represent distinct diagrams.}